go-ego/riot/docs/en/why_riot.md

-Why do you need riot engine?
+# Why create riot engine?

+## Knowledge should be easy to obtain

+## Search engine technology should be universal